What is PTSD?

 What is Depression?

-Depression is a treatable, but serious condition that causes feelings of sadness, anger or loss.
+Depression is a treatable but serious condition.
+Depression symptoms include feelings of sadness, anger or loss.
 Depression is common, especially over the course of Covid-19: The Center for Disease Control reported a 5% increase, to 41.5% of Americans experiencing symptoms of anxiety or a depressive disorder from August 2020 — February 2021.